andreas-kupries/aktive/doc-internal/spec-language.md

 Which of the commands `state`, and `pixels` are required or forbidden depends on the operator result.

-Operators returning void or a non-image must not specify the aforementioned commands.
+Operators returning `void` or a non-image must not specify the aforementioned commands.
 Their actions are specified as part of the `void` and `return` commands which declare them as such.

-Operators returning an image have to specify the `state` and `pixels` commands.
+Operators returning an image have to specify both `state` and `pixels` commands.

 The image `state -setup` is required and has to initialize the image geometry.